Galleries and libraries

 Bishop Cosin’s Library

 The Library was founded by Bishop John Cosin in the 17th Century and was carefully conserved in 2011-2012.
 Additional work is now underway and it is hoped that the library will reopen to the public in 2020.

 Barker Research Library

 In October 2013 full reading room services reopened at Palace Green Library in the splendidly refurbished Barker Research Library.
 It is located in a stunning extension to Palace Green Library constructed in 1968 to an accoladed design by George Pace.
 Built overlooking the river and on the line of the old castle wall, its latticed western wall floods the library with light, creating a warm and serene atmosphere in which to study.
 All Special Collections’ books and archives are available in the Research Library's Search Room, and the Local Studies and History of the Book collections have returned to open access to readers.
 All this is accessible Monday to Friday from 9am to 5pm.
 (The Search Room at 5 The College has reverted to opening three days per week, Wednesday to Fridays from 9am to 1pm and 2pm to 5pm for researchers into the Cathedral’s archive only.)
 Wireless network access is available for those pre-registered on Eduroam, or upon request.

-Our new exhibition Wild: A celebration of the natural history of the British Isles opens on 18th May 2019.
+Our new exhibition Wild: A celebration of the natural history of the British Isles is now open until 6th October 2019.
 This exhibition is free of charge.
 Tickets are available on the door.

 |Children (over 5)||Free|